con2/emrichen/README.md

 ## Installation

-Python 3.5+ required.
+Python 3.6+ required.
 Python 2 is not and will not be supported.

-    pip3 install emrichen
+    pip install emrichen

+If you have cloned Emrichen from GitHub (for development):

+    pip install -e .
 ## Supported tags

 <!-- This table is updated by `update_readme.py`; please don't edit by hand. -->